Alejandro Tommasi

 Alejandro Tommasi (born Alejandro Casares Tommasi; August 14, 1957) is a Mexican television, stage and film actor.

 Personal life

 Tommasi is of Italian descent.
-Tommasi came out as gay and married his 35 years old boyfriend, Óscar Ruiz, in September 2011, after 10 years of relationship.
+Tommasi came out as gay and married his 35-year old boyfriend, Óscar Ruiz, in September 2011, after 10 years of relationship.
 In 2015 Tommasi filed for divorce from Ruiz due to abuse.
 One year later Tommasi proposed again to Ruiz in June 2016.
-On April 10, 2017 the couple got married in Las Vegas, United States.
+On April 10, 2017, the couple got married in Las Vegas, United States.